giacecco/twitter2rss/README.md

 Any number of lists or searches, including none, can be specified.
 The script will read all configuration files located in _$HOME/.config/twitter2rss/feeds_.

+The "drops" are regular expressions that specify which of the fetched tweets to delete straight away, e.g. because their body contains an unwanted hashtag.

 The generated output feeds are then rendered into _$HOME/.local/twitter2rss/feeds_, using the same name as the